India, Australia set to conclude early harvest trade deal this month | Business

 - India

-The likely finalisation of the early harvest or 'phase-one' of the ambitious free trade agreement was confirmed by Australian High Commissioner to India Barry O'Farrell on Sunday.
+The likely finalisation of the early harvest or 'Phase-one' of the comprehensive economic cooperation agreement was confirmed by Australian High Commissioner to India Barry O'Farrell on Sunday.

 Monday's summit follows the historic first virtual summit between Modi and Morrison in June 2020, when the India-Australia relationship was elevated to a 'Comprehensive Strategic Partnership'.

+Diplomatic sources said the summit will reflect that Australia and India are ''top tier partners'' and they are ready for wider ambition and practical progress in a fast-changing world.

-Diplomatic sources said Morrison will announce an investment package of Rs 1,500 crore (280 million Australian dollar) to boost ties with India that will include Rs 183 crore for cooperation in clean technology and critical minerals and Rs 136 crore for enhancing ties in the space sector.
+They said Morrison will announce a Rs 1,500-crore investment package (Australian dollar 280 million) for expanding cooperation in a range of areas including clean technology and critical minerals and the space sector.

 At the summit, the two sides are expected to make a specific announcement on cooperation in rare earth minerals.
 Australia accounts for 55 per cent of global lithium production and it possesses over 20 per cent of global lithium deposits.

-India has been showing keenness in boosting bilateral cooperation with Australia in the rare earth minerals sector.

-The sources said Rs 152 crore out of the total package will be set aside for setting up of new centres to further enhance bilateral ties and a separate amount of Rs 97 crore will be for skill development programmes.
+Union Mines Minister Prahlad Joshi is likely to travel to Australia soon to explore specific projects relating to rare earth minerals The sources said Rs 152 crore of the total package will be set aside for setting up of new centres to further enhance bilateral ties, a separate amount of Rs 97 crore will be for skill development programmes and Rs 136 crore will be earmarked for boosting space cooperation.

-''The summit will emphasise that Australia and India are top tier partners and we will deliver wider ambition and practical progress for the relationship,'' said a source.

-It said Modi and Morrison will focus on building a robust bilateral architecture in the post-pandemic world.

-''Prime Minister Morrison will make announcements on a range of creative new initiatives to lift the relationship to even a higher level,'' the source said.

-The financial package of Rs 1,500 crore will form the largest ever Australian government investment in the India-Australia bilateral relationship, the sources said.
+The financial package of Rs 1,500 crore will form the largest ever Australian government investment in the India-Australia bilateral relationship, they said.

+The sources said an announcement is likely to be made at the summit having an India-Australia young defence officers exchange programme.

+The programme is likely to be named after India's first Chief of Defence Staff, Gen Bipin Rawat, who died in a helicopter crash in December.

 ''The virtual summit will lay the way forward on new initiatives and enhanced cooperation in a diverse range of sectors between India and Australia,'' it said.